Disordered boundaries destroy bulk phase separation in scalar active matter: Abstract

 \section{Abstract}

-We study the influence of boundaries on the bulk properties of scalar active matter.
-By considering localized deformations of the perimeter, as well as disordered confining walls, we show that boundaries generically induce long-ranged density modulations in the bulk of active systems.
-For disordered confining boundaries, this leads to long-ranged correlations of the density field as well as to a cascade of eddies whose scales grow with the distance from the wall.
-Even though these effects decay as a power-law with the distance from the wall, they are strong enough to destroy phase separation in $d<d_c$ with $d_c=3$.
+We show that disordered boundaries destroy bulk phase separation in scalar active systems in dimension $d<d_c=3$.
+This is in strong contrast with the equilibrium case where boundaries have no impact on the bulk of phase-separated systems.
+The underlying mechanism is revealed by considering a localized deformation of an otherwise flat wall, from which the case of a disordered boundary can be inferred.
+We find long-ranged correlations of the density field as well as a cascade of eddies which we show prevent bulk phase separation in low enough dimensions.
 The results are derived for dilute systems as well as in the presence of interactions, under the sole condition that the density field is the unique hydrodynamic mode.
 Our theoretical calculations are validated by numerical simulations of microscopic active systems.